modular-component/website/case-studies/using-global-store.md

       const someSyncValue = store.get().someOtherModel.someSyncValue
       store.act().someOtherModel.someOtherAction(someSyncValue)
     }, [store])
-  })
+  }))
 ```

 ## Conclusion

 Through this simple example, we've seen how `ModularComponent` can help you reduce clutter across your app by embracing
-the injection mechanism, making your factory the only import needed to connect your component to your application's context.
+the injection mechanism, making your factory the center point to connect your component to your application's context.

 You can also check our other case study about [configuring your internationalization system as a stage](./using-internationalization.md).